rayaneghilene/MLM_Pretraining/README.md

 Here the model is trained to predict the masked artifacts.

+In the dataset these masked tokens are replaced with a [MASK] token (<mask> for roBERTa), and the original tokens are stored as targets for prediction.
+During preprocessing, labels are initialized to -100 for all tokens, indicating they should be ignored during loss calculation.
+For positions where tokens were masked, their corresponding token IDs are assigned as labels.
+The dataset is split into training and test sets, and the masked text, along with the labels, is prepared for model training.

+#### Example:

+**Tokenized text:** [CLS] token1 token2 token3 [MASK] token5 [SEP].

+**Label tensor:** [-100,   -100,     -100,   -100, Token_Id,-100, -100].

 ### IV.
 Finetuning For NLI
 To  use these models in a Zero-shot Setting, we finetune them on Natural Language Inference Datasets ```'mnli', 'qnli', and 'snli'```.
 This allows us to approach a multi class classification task with a Binary one, meaning that for each text we ask if the label is a match or not, and if it is how confident are we?